roryp/azure-java-inference-demo/README.md

-# Basic Chat Sample
+# Basic Chat and Streaming Chat Sample

-This project demonstrates a basic chat application using Azure OpenAI services.
-The application sends a user message to the OpenAI inference endpoint and prints the response.
-It serves as a simple example of how to integrate Azure OpenAI inference endpoints into a Java application.
+This project demonstrates two types of chat applications using Azure OpenAI services: a basic chat application and a streaming chat application.
+The basic chat application sends a user message to the OpenAI inference endpoint and prints the response.
+The streaming chat application streams responses from the OpenAI inference endpoint in real-time.
+These applications serve as simple examples of how to integrate Azure OpenAI inference endpoints into a Java application.

 ## Prerequisites